Rizehigh/The-Armaria/README.md

 # [The Hypomnematheke](https://github.com/Rizehigh/The-Armaria)

-Hark, o' curious wanderer, as thou traversest the shadowed threshold, welcome to **SheepManiac's Obsidian Vault**!
+Hark, o curious wanderer, as thou traversest the shadowed threshold, welcome to **SheepManiac's Obsidian Vault**!

-This is my personal sanctum—a living archive in which I distil knowledge, preserve my contemporary fascinations, & weave fragments into form.
+This is my personal sanctum—a living archive wherein I distil knowledge, preserve my contemporary fascinations, & weave fragments into form.

 It chronicles my passage through study, introspection, & aspiration, while intertwining fragments of the things I cherish—anime, collectibles, & idle musings born in solitude.
-It is within this garden that I shape understanding & thoughts—where the arcane & curricular drudgery coalesce.
+It is within this garden my understanding & thoughts shape—where the arcane & curricular drudgery coalesce.

 Check out bio.site/SheepManiac for more!